MrZoroK/movie_app/README.md

                                                 |====> CacheProvider
     -------------------------------------------------------------------

-    - Dependence Injection: use GetIt, a simple service locator
+    - Dependency Injection: use GetIt - a simple service locator
-    - State Management: use Provider, Streaming to handle the update scenario of a model/widget
+    - State Management: use Provider, Streaming (rxdart) to handle the update scenario of a model/widget

 5. BEST PRACTICES:
-    - Use SVG file for assets when applicable for better scaling
+    - Use SVG file for assets when applicable
+      --> For better scaling on large screen resolution
-    - Use Isolate(threading in Flutter) for parsing large json files to reduce micro freeze
+    - Use Isolate(threading in Flutter) for parsing large json files --> To reduce micro-freeze while fetching data in the background
-    - Caching assets for network requests based on "cache-control", "etag" responded from server
+    - Caching assets for network requests based on "cache-control", "etag" responded from server --> Can use the app even when offline or API service down

 6. PROBLEMS:
     - API doesn't provide me (or maybe I can't find yet) some info below according to the mockup:
-        + (1) "Comments" section in Detail:
+        + (1) "Comments" section in Detail screen:
-                ==> No user's avatar, the rating number, and the date reviewed
+                --> No user's avatar, the rating number, and the date reviewed
-        + (2) "Category" section in Home:
+        + (2) "Category" section in Home screen:
-                ==> No picture for each category
+                --> No background picture for each category
-    - (3) Video section: the Video Player plugin provided by Flutter team doesn't support to play youtube video
+    - (3) Video section: the Video Player plugin provided by Flutter team doesn't support to play youtube videos
 7. SOLUTIONS:
     - (1) Fetched user's comments info by loading and parsing html page from https://www.themoviedb.org/movie/<id>-<title>/reviews
     - (2) No solution for the pictures of Category